|Back Door Kitchen Tour|

 “I can't remember enjoying something as much as that Back Door Kitchen tour.
 You guys did a great job - I loved having docents at the houses to give a little history of the home.
 I have talked it up to as many people as I can think of and hope I can get lots of other folks going next year.”

-2014 BDKT Tour Featuress Nine Kitchens, a garden and Honors "Miss Dolly"
+2014 BDKT Tour Features Nine Kitchens, a garden and Honors "Miss Dolly."

-This year our Back Door Kitchen Tour is dedicated to the memory of Miss Dolly Humphrey Pearson (1912 - 2014), our friend, neighbor and gardener extraordinaire.
+The 2014 BDKT Tour was a great success.
+ROW honored Miss Dolly Pearson and opened nine unique kitchens and a garden to tour goers.
+Miss Dolly Humphrey Pearson (1912 - 2014) was our friend, neighbor and gardener extraordinaire.
 Miss Dolly’s fondness for Historic Downtown Wilmington and ROW will be celebrated by the gracious invitations into the kitchens of nine of our members.